Community Based

 Community based research training: building skills at community level

-Community Monitoring work at TARSC draws on experience and methods from UN and public sector sentinel surveillance programmes, and the monitoring of nutrition and food security by civil society.
-The current Community Monitoring Programme at TARSC is commissioned and guided by six membership based civil society groups and aims to monitor social and economic progress at community level.
-The programme supports with evidence the efforts by state and civil society to improve conditions at community level.
+Community Monitoring work at TARSC has drawn on experience and methods from UN and public sector sentinel surveillance programmes, and the monitoring of nutrition and food security by civil society.
+The current Community Monitoring Programme supported with evidence the efforts by state and civil society to improve conditions at community level.

 Latest Community Monitoring publications